microsoft/entref-spring-boot/infrastructure/global-resources/README.md

 data/importdata.sh
 ```

-### TIP: Explore the data from the MongoDB command-line
+### TIP: Explore the data from the DocumentDB Emulator

 - Copy the Cosmos DB connection string from the "Connection String" blade
 - Start the MongoDB CLI with this command: `mongo <connection string>`